-PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS 1999 PAC concurs: Not implemented (as at March 31, 2000).
-22.49 The annual report should provide a summary of the Department's [of Social Services] financial and operational plans, performance targets, and actual results.
-1999 PAC concurs: Not implemented (as at March 31, 2000).
-8-1 We recommend the Department [of Social Services] should improve its records and document its procedures to ensure single parents receiving social assistance pursue child support.
-1999 PAC concurs: 8-3 We recommend that the Department [of Social Services] should ensure that CBOs submit financial reports to the Department and submit them on time as required.
-Partially implemented (as at March 31, 2000).
+PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS 1999 PAC concurs: 9-2 We continue to recommend the [Saskatchewan Liquor and Gaming] Authority should update its written contingency plan and test the plan.
+Partially implemented (as at March 31, 2001).
+Since 1999-2000, Saskatchewan Liquor and Gaming Authority has made progress in updating its contingency plan but further updates are required and it needs to test its plan.
+1999 PAC concurs: 9-3 We continue to recommend the [Saskatchewan Liquor and Gaming] Authority should fully document its rules and procedures for its computer systems operations and ensure staff understand those rules and procedures.
+Partially implemented (as at March 31, 2001).
+Since 1999-2000, Saskatchewan Liquor and Gaming Authority still has not fully documented its computer procedures and rules and taken steps to ensure staff understand those rules and procedures.
+1999 PAC concurs: 22.48 In its annual report to the Legislative Assembly, the Department [of Social Services] should describe how the Department manages the key issues it faces.
+Not implemented (as at March 31, 2001).
+1999 PAC concurs: 22.49 The annual report should provide a summary of the Department's [of Social Services] financial and operational plans, performance targets, and actual results.
+Not implemented (as at March 31, 2001).
+1999 PAC concurs: 8-1 We recommend the Department [of Social Services] should improve its records and document its procedures to ensure single parents receiving social assistance pursue child support.
+Not implemented (as at March 31, 2001).
+1999 PAC concurs: 8-3 We recommend that the Department [of Social Services] should ensure that community based organizations (CBOs) submit financial reports to the Department and submit them on time as required.
+Partially implemented (as at March 31, 2001).
 Several CBOs still do not submit financial reports to the Department on time as required.

-1999 PAC concurs: 2.22 The [Workers' Compensation Board] WCB should continue to improve its published annual report by including: clear measurable objectives; a comparison of key performance indicators and targets to its actual results; and a discussion and analysis of its success to date in achieving its goals and objectives.
+PAC REPORT YEAR OUTSTANDING RECOMMENDATION STATUS 1999 PAC concurs: 2.22 The [Workers' Compensation Board] WCB should continue to improve its published annual report by including: clear measurable objectives; a comparison of key performance indicators and targets to its actual results; and a discussion and analysis of its success to date in achieving its goals and objectives.
 Not implemented (as at December 31, 2000).
 We plan to review WCB's 2000 annual report in 2001-2002.